 Details

-Calling semtree with an mxModel or lavaan model fits the template to the full dataset and then recurses over the following steps until no further meaningful partition is found:
+Calling semtree with an mxModel or lavaan model fits the template to the data set provided and then recurses over the following steps until no further meaningful partition into sub groups is found:

-1. Fit the model on the current node's data (respecting any predefined constraints) and compute the baseline fit.
+1. Fit the model on the current node's data and compute the model fit.

-2. For each predictor, generate candidate split points (or score tests) and quantify the improvement in model fit using the chosen method in semtree.control.
+2. For each predictor, generate candidate split points (or score tests) and estimate the improvement in model fit using the chosen method in semtree.control.

 3. Select the best-performing predictor/split combination and apply it when it passes the statistical threshold (alpha) and satisfies the size limitations (min.N, min.bucket, max.depth, or a custom stopping rule).

-4. Continue the procedure independently on each resulting child node so that terminal nodes (leaves) contain SEMs with subgroup-specific parameter estimates.
+4. Continue the procedure independently on each resulting child node so that terminal nodes (leafs) contain SEMs with subgroup-specific parameter estimates.

 Predictors can be categorical (ordered or unordered) or continuous.
 When using unordered categorical predictors with many levels, the number of candidate partitions grows quickly, so limiting the predictor set can reduce computation and the number of multiple comparisons.